 Despite these new and ongoing challenges, women entrepreneurs remain one of the fastest growing business segments in Canada.

-- Women-run companies create new jobs 4 times faster than the national average
+- Women-led businesses create new jobs four times faster than the national average

 - Women create companies at double the national average

-To continue this accelerated growth and to allow women entrepreneurs to remain competitive there are a number of programs available across Canada that are developed specifically to assist women in starting and running successful businesses.
+To continue this accelerated growth, women entrepreneurs must remain competitive.
+We’ve outlined three financial resources available across Canada that are developed specifically to assist women in starting, planning, and building a successful small business.

-RBC has also developed the RBC Canadian Women Entrepreneur Awards allowing female entrepreneurs to celebrate one another and network.
-By celebrating women entrepreneurs RBC hopes to provide significant profile of the importance of female entrepreneurs on the Canadian economy.
+RBC has also developed the RBC Canadian Women Entrepreneur Awards, allowing female entrepreneurs to celebrate one another and network side by side.
+By celebrating women entrepreneurs, RBC hopes to provide significant profile of the importance of female business-owners to the Canadian economy.

 The Scotiabank Women Initiative is a comprehensive program helping women take their businesses to the next level, through access to capital funding, mentorship, and education.

 When signed up for the program, members will benefit from small group mentoring sessions on pre-defined topics hosted by the experienced Advisory Board to discuss complex business issues and help women grow their businesses.

 The initiative works individually with each unique women-led business to develop tailored solutions in accessing funding to preserve and increase cash flow.

 There are also several current government funding programs that cater specifically to supporting women-led businesses, such as FedDev Ontario’s Rebuild Reopen Revive (RE3) Initiative distributed through the Regional Relief and Recovery Fund (RRRF), in which women business owners can receive up to $5,000 in non-repayable grants to help with pandemic recovery.
 The Women Entrepreneurship Strategy (WES) also exists in the same landscape by helping women grow their businesses with access to several funding and mentorship opportunities.